 A hot meal is served each day in the school cafeteria.
 A school menu will be regularly provided to the students.
 Students may bring a sack lunch if preferred.
 Students who leave campus for lunch must do so with their own parent(s), not with the parent of another student.
 The only way a student may be excused to leave campus for lunch is if a parent checks them out in person.
-Students may not order food to be delivered to campus.
 Seniors may be allowed off campus for lunch; however, seniors who violate any school rule (i.e. chapel attendance/punctuality) may have their off-campus privileges revoked.
 Special groups may have occasional off-campus lunch with prior approval of the principal.
 Students who fail to follow the proper procedure are subject to disciplinary action.
+Food may only be delivered for the assigned lunch periods.
+Students will not be called out of class to pick up food, drinks, etc.